-In terms of behavior, elk form herds ranging anywhere from two to several hundred individuals depending on the time of year and availability of food sources.
+Elk form herds ranging anywhere from two to several hundred individuals depending on the time of year and availability of food sources.

 In regards to habitat, elk prefer open spaces where they can graze on grasses while staying close enough together to protect themselves from predators like wolves or bears.

+Black bears (Ursus americanus) will also occasionally prey upon elk calves or sick adults.
 Bears do not usually attack healthy adults unless there is an abundance of cubs available for them to feed on instead.

 Hunting Techniques Used By Predators

 Mountain lions rely on surprise attacks when hunting large game such as elk, often stalking their quarry from above and behind trees or shrubs before leaping onto unsuspecting victims with lightning speed.

 Wolves will sometimes even attack sickly individuals within groups if they’re not able to chase down healthy targets first.